seaneff/data-science-basics-2023/README.md

 This workshop is part of the [2023 Georgetown University Health Diplomacy Training Initiative](https://ghss.georgetown.edu/health-diplomacy-training-initiative/#) led by the [Center for Health Science and Security](https://ghss.georgetown.edu/).

 No prior programming experience is necessary for this course, though to follow along with course materials, participants will require access to a fully charged laptop or computer.
+There are no required course materials or textbooks, though we will work together through select materials from the online [Intro to R](https://intro2r.com/) book developed by Alex Douglas, Deon Roos, Francesca Mancini, Ana Couto and David Lusseau.

 ---

 ### Before Course: [Getting set up](https://github.com/seaneff/data-science-basics-2023/tree/main/before_course)
 -   Install R
 -   Install RStudio Desktop

 ---

 ### Day 1: [Intro to statistical programming](https://github.com/seaneff/data-science-basics-2023/tree/main/day1)